1000 Books Before Kindergarten continues in 2023!

 - Include any and all books read to your child by caregivers, siblings, grandparents, preschool teachers, or story time at the library.

 - For every 100 books read, bring your child to the library to receive a reading reward and a free book.
-During COVID, staff are happy to bring prize books out curbside.

 Frequently Asked Questions: